 Site area can be used for site wide testing, targeting specific pages like a product or category page that has something special in the URL or using pagetags to signal backend user plans and target on that.

-When interested in multi website testing (multiple domains) and running an experiment on multiple domains, use this area to define all the domains involved and make sure they are added in the Project Settings as well.
+When interested in multi website testing (multiple domains) and running an experiment on multiple domains, use this area to define all the domains involved and make sure they are added in the Project Configuration as well.